nataliaburrey/Diversified_Crypto_portfolio/README.md

 # Diversified portfolio analyzer

-:star: Cryptocurrency and index funds.
+:star: Cryptocurrencies and index funds.

 In this Project, we assumed the role of a quantitative analyst for a FinTech investing platform.
 This platform aims to offer clients a one-stop online investment solution for their portfolio.